ibhavikmakwana/Manch/README.md

 To run this Project you'll need an account on the [Supbase](https://app.supabase.io/).

 1. After creating an account run below query from the Supabase SQL editor to create required table.

-**Create a table for Public Profiles**

 ```dart
 -- Create a table for Profiles